Kévin Aubeneau

-Kévin Aubeneau (born 10 February 1989 in Niort, Deux-Sèvres) is a goalkeeper currently playing for Championnat de France amateur side Vitré and Etrelles.
+Kévin Aubeneau (born 10 February 1989) is a goalkeeper currently playing for Championnat de France amateur side Vitré and Etrelles.
 Between 2007 and 2011 he played for his hometown club Chamois Niortais, where he made 87 league appearances.
 Aubeneau made his league debut for Niort in the 2–1 victory over US Boulogne in Ligue 2 on 27 July 2007.
-On 2 June 2011, he joined Ligue 2 club Stade Laval.
+On 2 June 2011, he joined Ligue 2 club Laval.
 However, Aubeneau failed to break into the first team at Laval and made only one appearance for the reserve team, and subsequently joined CFA side Les Herbiers on 16 June 2012.